thecoder08/mod-system/README.md

 The script fails to execute `test.so` because `initMod` is misspelt as `initmod`.
 It then skips this mod.

 You are free to use this code in your own projects.

+Make sure that you run the `modloader` program from the parent directory, not the `mods` directory.